Skip to content

 Have you ever felt a little cranky and irritable after a restless night?
 When we are sleep-deprived, we have a hard time coping with what the day throws at us.

 If this sounds familiar, you are not alone.
-Many of us have trouble falling asleep and staying asleep.
-Our mood pays the price the next day.
+Many of us have trouble falling asleep and staying asleep, and our moods pay the price the next day.

 Even missing an hour of shuteye affects our coping abilities.
-If you often wake in the night, you’ll feel tired and slow in the morning instead of rested and energized.
-Seven hours of restless sleep is not the same as 7 hours of deep, relaxing sleep.
+If you often wake up at night, you’ll feel tired and slow in the morning instead of rested and energized.
+Seven hours of restless sleep differs from 7 hours of deep, relaxing, healthy sleep.

 What Can You Do About Poor Sleep?